AnthonyCxx/Notes-and-Writeups/Assembly (x86 64-bit)/The GNU Debugger (GDB)/Command Reference.md

 | s | string (text) |
 | a | memory address |
 | i | instruction |

+### x
+The [_x_ command](https://visualgdb.com/gdbreference/commands/x) can be used to display the contents of a memory address.
+Here, `x/s 0x2004` gets the memory stored at 0x2004 (which is the text "Hello, World!".
+The output for the _x_ command can be formatted via `x/<format>` using
+[output formats](https://ftp.gnu.org/old-gnu/Manuals/gdb/html_node/gdb_54.html).
+Formats include hex, binary, decimal, octal, etc.

 ```nasm
 (gdb) disas main